microsoft/rest-api-fuzz-testing/docs/how-to-submit-a-job.md

 REST API Fuzz Testing (RAFT) job.

 A RAFT **job** is the execution of one or more security tools against one or more targets.
-While most tools can be run and RAFT, and most targets can be targeted, the service is designed to test REST APIs, typically from within a CI/CD pipeline.
-Jobs run in container groups, and execute either till the tool completes or until the configurable duration has expired.
+While most docker packaged security tools can be run in RAFT against most targets, the service is designed to test REST APIs, typically from within a CI/CD pipeline.
+Jobs run in container groups, and execute either until the tool completes or until the configurable duration has expired.

-The following tutorial walks through the exact process needed to submit a job.
+The following tutorial walks you through the exact process needed to submit a job.
 This assumes that you've correctly [deployed](how-to-deploy.md) the RAFT service to an Azure subscription.